VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 * Or being glossed over as people get a poor excuse of an engineering (or other technical) education that misses out on so much of both the really important stuff and the really, really fucking cool stuff

 is crazy to me.

-Like somehow what we have right now is expensive, boring, low quality, and isn't even worth it.
+Because of everything from an abusive text book industry to capitalism as a whole what we have right now is expensive, boring, low quality, and isn't even worth it.

-Seriously, look at how poor of a value even a technical education is becoming as college prices sky rocket, the dream of a graduate with work-life balance is imploding, and the big employers of computer engineers and computer scientists being generally fucking evil and I just don't get why anyone* would do it.
+Seriously, look at how poor of a value even a technical education is becoming!
+College prices have sky rocketed, the dream of finding a career with decent work-life balance is imploding, and the big employers of computer engineers and computer scientists are being generally fucking evil and I just don't get why anyone would want to do it....

-*except for 18y/o high school graduates that have been fed the line that college is necessary for them to have a fulfilling life and that their parents expect it from them
+...except for 18 year old high school graduates that have been fed the line that college is necessary for them to have a fulfilling life and have been repeatedly told how much it's expected of them to go to college.

 I fell down that trap.
-College isn't worth it.
-But maybe I can use that education to give anyone who finds these guides a better one.
+College is not worth it today.
+Sure, I have a good paying job, but I taught myself nearly everything I know via YouTube, not by going to class.

 Because of my college experience I do know what college gets right and wrong, what is covered and isn't.
-And, while I think I could have done a lot better on my own, it did serve as the catalyst.
+So, while I think I could have done a lot better on my own, it did serve as the catalyst.
 It gave me the terms to search, it pulled the curtain back just enough so that I could see some of the options.
+I think that's all that's really need for someone with enough motivation to be able to succeed, so that's what I want OpGuides to do.

-If you are going to college, I hope that OpGuides can supplement your college education, that I can finish the job of opening the curtains to give you the full stage, to show you the things you missed or re-light that spark of passion for the same things that I'm passionate about yet college managed to turn into a dull delve into cryptic and dead yet far too expensive text books.
+If you are going to college, I hope that OpGuides can supplement your college education.
+I hope that I can finish the job of opening the curtains to show you the full stage, to show you the things you missed or re-light that spark of passion.

 OpGuides won't ever be a single resource and should never be in print.
-The reason I know I can do better is because instead of shying away from the internet and other resources for the sake of selling a book, I want to show them off and link to them.
+The reason I know I can do better than what most existing higher education provides is because instead of shying away from the internet and other resources for the sake of selling a book, I want to show them off and link to them.
 That's why I think I stand a chance of making something that can compete with college: I'm not alone, I'm a guide, showing you around the internet and introducing your to my other ~~totally not para-social relationships~~ friends.

 On the note of links, those that I think are a cut above the rest will have a lil' {{< best >}}{{< /best >}}  symbol next to them to mark them as being particularly good resources.

-There's also just a point of being utterly pissed off at the quality of my education (see <a href="/posts/whydidipay/">Why did I pay to go to college?</a>) and then seeing just how poor the quality of a formal education often is when compared to what is available from YouTubers that have perfected making entertaining education that actually sticks with you.
-It really grinds my gears to think about how much I paid to go to college when I got more from YouTube than I did from my expensive books and the lectures I attended.

 # Thank You!